purpleidea/flabbergast/flabbergast-manual.md

 The `Append` operators concatenates two frames.
 The attribute names are the same as if a literal list had been used.
 This means that `{ a : 5 } Append [ 6 ]` will produce the same frame as `[ 5, 6 ]`.

 The `From` expression allows importing external content into the program.
 This does two jobs: allows accessing libraries and allows access information for the program being configured.
 The `From` keyword is always followed by a URI.
 The `lib:` URI is  used for the standard library.
-The `file:` URI may also be supported.
 By convention, it is best to do all the importing at the start of a file:

     foo_lib : From lib:foo

-Supposing this was CUPS, it might be perfectly reasonable for CUPS to provide a list of backends (_e.g._, parallel port, USB, IPP):
+Presently, there are handlers for SQL databases, JSON files, and environment variables.

+    version : From env:EXAMPLE_VERSION
+    release_db : From sql:postgresql://o_0@db.example.com/release
-    known_backends : From cups:backends
+    sql_lib : From lib:sql

-    # Function-like template to determine if a backend is supported by CUPS
-    supported_backend : Template {
-      backend : Required
-      value : For known_backend : known_backends
-        Reduce accumulator || backend == known_backend
-        With accumulator : False
-    }
+    release_versions : sql_lib.retrieve { connection : release_db, sql_query : "SELECT version, artifact, checksum FROM release_info ORDER BY push_date WHERE version == '\(token)'" }

 Implementation-specific keywords start with `X`.
 They should not be used in most code, but are often present in libraries to support binding to the underlying platform.